 If possible, designate a separate area as your work environment.
 The space should be away from the kitchen, living room, family room, or other active family areas.
 If you don't have a desk available, you can always use a table for your work surface.
+Remember the old days when you fabricated a table using cinder blocks and a board?
 As mentioned earlier, use an external monitor and full-sized keyboard to create a more comfortable, productive work environment.
 Consider positioning your work area, so you have a view out of a window if possible.
 The view will help when you have those periods of mental blocks.
 Working in a windowless area will make you feel like you're in prison, which isn't a good thing.
 Of course, maybe it was like that in the office!